 The South Wootton Neighbourhood Plan (the Plan) is a new type of planning document based on the views of our local community.
-It is part of the Government's new approach to planning, which aims to give local people more say about how their area is developed.
+It is part of the Government's approach to planning introduced through the 2011 Localism Act, which aims to give local people more say about how their area is developed.

-This is particularly important for South Wootton as the parish is again under considerable development pressure, primarily as a result of its location, in which two areas for urban expansion have been identified in the King's Lynn and West Norfolk Borough Council's Core Strategy (2011).
-The Core Strategy Inspector did not examine the individual site characteristics but he said that the Growth Areas identified were "appropriate to accommodate housing of the scale proposed."
+This is particularly important for South Wootton as the parish is again under considerable development pressure, primarily as a result of its location, in which two areas for urban expansion have been identified in the King's Lynn and West Norfolk Borough Council's Core Strategy (2011), the strategic part of the Local Plan policies that sets the overarching strategic policies for the Plan.
+The Core Strategy Inspector did not examine the individual site characteristics, but he said that the Growth Areas identified were "appropriate to accommodate housing of the scale proposed."